Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Examples

 \section{Examples}

 In the following, we demonstrate our results by computing the Holevo and Nagaoka--Hayashi bounds for two illustrative examples---the estimation of orthogonal qubit rotations on the Bloch sphere in a phase damping channel and the simultaneous estimation of phase and loss in an interferometer.
 In the former we find that the Holevo bound is always smaller than the Nagaoka--Hayashi bound, and in the latter we find that the two bounds are always equal.
+The minimisation problem was solved with the Yalmip toolbox~\cite{lofberg2004yalmip} for Matlab using the Mosek solver~\cite{mosek}.

 Even though the semidefinite program only returns numerical values for $X$ and $\mathbb{L}$, in some of these examples, the analytical forms for them can be inferred from the numerical solutions.
 Furthermore, every semidefinite program~\eqref{eq:nh-sdp} has a dual program that involves performing a maximisation over the Lagrange multipliers associated with the primal program~\cite{boyd2004}.
 That the inferred solutions are indeed optimal can then be verified by checking that the values for the primal and dual programs coincide.
+For both of the examples considered we present the dual solutions in appendix~\ref{apen:dual}.

-\subsection{Example 1: Estimation of qubit rotations under the phase damping channel with a two-qubit probe}
+\subsection{Example 1: Estimation of qubit rotations with a two-qubit probe}

 Our first example concerns estimating the rotation experienced by qubit probes subject to the phase damping channel.
 This channel has particular relevance for modelling decoherence in trapped ions \cite{huelga1997improvement,myatt2000decoherence,ma2011quantum}.
 We consider the maximally entangled two-qubit state $\left(\ket{01}+\ket{10} \right)/\sqrt{2}$ as a probe.
 The first qubit acts as a signal-probe which passes through a channel imparting three small rotations: $\theta_x$, $\theta_y$ and $\theta_z$ about the $x$, $y$ and $z$ axis of the Bloch sphere.
 The rotated probe is then subject to the phase damping channel $\mathcal{E}$ with a known damping strength $\epsilon$